-Example Usage Scenarios
+Example Usage Scenarios (Windows version only)

 Color Managed Workflow with Print Emulation

 In this example, the monitor will be configured for use in a color managed workflow that utilizes the full color gamut of the monitor.
 A 3D LUT print emulation for US Newsprint will also be configured.